johnseto/SolisAgileManager/README.md

 ## Settings

 The first time you load the UI, you'll be prompted to input basic information, such as your Solis API key and secret, your inverter serial number, and the Octopus Product details of the current tariff you're on.
-Note that for this to work, you'll need to have raised a ticket with Solis to get access to control the inverter via the SolisCloud app.

 <img width="600" alt="SettingsScreenshot" src="https://github.com/user-attachments/assets/2346f008-10e4-408b-a0ac-97b1af6c0a1c" />